tiagofernandez/cantina/README.md

 lunch together with with only 2 clicks: the first one to display the list of people who are going, and the second to register oneself to the lunch event.
 It is targeted to small groups, having as goal avoid opening endless chat windows for asking who is willing to go and what time.
+It also supports comments!

 ## Author